 Should Commerce Dept. Decide To Investigate China Currency Manipulation As Subsidy That Affects U.S. Paper Industry, Findings Could Be Cited In Effect On Many Other Domestic Industries

-WASHINGTON, DC—Today, U.S. Senator Charles E. Schumer led a bipartisan group of 15 U.S. senators in announcing it is urging the U.S. Department of Commerce to finally move forward with an investigation of China's currency manipulation.
+WASHINGTON, DC—Today, a bipartisan group of 15 U.S. senators announced it is urging the U.S. Department of Commerce to finally move forward with an investigation of China's currency manipulation.
 Senators Charles E. Schumer (D-NY) and Lindsey Graham (R-SC), joined by 13 of their colleagues from both sides of the aisle, sent a letter urging Commerce Secretary Gary Locke to launch an investigation into the U.S. manufacturing industry's allegations that China's actions with respect to its currency constitute a countervailable subsidy.
 The letter comes after numerous claims by U.S. manufacturers that China subsidizes its export-oriented companies through currency practices that result in economic harm to U.S. companies forced to compete with subsidized Chinese imports.